mikaelkindborg/VimanaCode/README.md

 Here is the same function, written in a more declarative style:

-    ((x) => x x +) double DEF
+    (x => x x +) : double DEF

 In Vimana you can use both of the above styles.

-The arrow function looks like it is part of the language syntax, but it is not.
+The function "=>" looks like it is part of the language syntax, but it is not.
 The parser knows nothing about it.
 Still, introducing the arrow function and the use of variables give the code a declarative touch to it.

-The ":" function pops a value of the stack and binds it to a variable in the local environment.
-It can be used as an alternative to "=>", as in this example:
+This function pops a value of the stack and binds it to a variable in the local environment.
+As an alternative you can use the synonym "POP", as in this example:

-    (x : x x +) double DEF
+    (x POP x x +) double DEF

 An interesting observation with respect to a more declarative style can be made when we introduce more than one parameter.
 Here is an an example:

-    ((a b) => a b -) mysub DEF
+    ((a b) => a b -) : mysub DEF

 This function subtracts one number from the other:

     43 1 mysub PRINT

-Here is the same function written using the ":" function:
+Here is the same function written using the "POP" function to bind local variables one at a time:

-    (b : a : a b -) mysub DEF
+    (b POP a POP a b -) : mysub DEF

 Here you can see that the parameters are in the reverse order, because the items are popped off the stack in that order.
 Stack contains: